XTLS/Xray-docs-next/docs/en/config/routing.md

 > `type` : "random" | "roundRobin" | "leastPing" | "leastLoad"

 - `random`: Default value.
 Randomly selects a matched outbound proxy.
+If a `fallbackTag` is set and [observatory](./observatory.md#observatoryobject) or [burstObservatory](./observatory.md#burstobservatoryobject) is configured, proxies that fail the health check are excluded before selection.
+If the fallbackTag is not specified or the observatory is not configured, the selection is made from all matching outbound proxies, including those that are potentially unavailable.
 - `roundRobin`: Selects matched outbound proxies in order.
+If a `fallbackTag` is set and [observatory](./observatory.md#observatoryobject) or [burstObservatory](./observatory.md#burstobservatoryobject) is configured, proxies that fail the health check are excluded before selection.
+If the fallbackTag is not specified or the observatory is not configured, the selection is made from all matching outbound proxies, including those that are potentially unavailable.
 - `leastPing`: Selects the matched outbound proxy with the lowest latency based on observation results.
 Requires [observatory](./observatory.md#observatoryobject) or [burstObservatory](./observatory.md#burstobservatoryobject).
 - `leastLoad`: Selects the most stable outbound proxy based on observation results.
 Requires [observatory](./observatory.md#observatoryobject) or [burstObservatory](./observatory.md#burstobservatoryobject).